jkroso/parse-svg-path/Readme.md

 ### parse(string)

-  parse and svg path data string.
+  parse an svg path data string.
 Generates an Array of commands where each command is an Array of the form `[command, arg1, arg2, ...]`